jidongxiao/networksecurity/labs/tcphijack/README.md

 - after pressing enter:
 ![alt text](lab-tcp-hijack-after-enter.png "Lab tcp hijacking attack after enter command")

-7. once the attacker pressed enter to execute the above *netwox 40* command, if the attack is successful, the victim server's secret file will be displayed in the attacker's terminal window:
+7. once the attacker pressed enter to execute the above script, if the attack is successful, the victim server's secret file will be displayed in the attacker's terminal window:

 ![alt text](lab-tcp-hijack-success.png "Lab tcp session hijacking attack successful")